 If you’re into astrology, you can align your winter solstice rituals with the planetary energy.
 “I suggest focusing on career achievements during the winter solstice, because Capricorn rules your career and status in the world,” Gatson says.
 “Have an honest conversation with yourself and consider whether you are feeling purposeful in your line of work.
 Do you feel in alignment with your career?
 Are you compensated properly?
 Are you supported and nurtured at work?
 How can you achieve more clout and power in your life?”
 Write out your answers to these questions and start formulating your future plans.

 The winter solstice is the shortest day of the year, so it also marks the start of our annual journey toward longer days.
-Because of that, it’s a time to celebrate and look forward to the return of more light — so lighting candles or doing a winter solstice candle ritual is the perfect way to honor that energy.
+Because of that, it’s a time to celebrate and look forward to the return of more sun.
+Lighting candles or doing a winter solstice candle ritual is the perfect way to honor that energy.
 All you’ll need is a candle, a piece of paper to write your intentions on, and something to carve into your candle with.